dictcp/uplex-varnish-k8s-ingress/docs/ref-varnish-cfg.md

   VarnishConfig resource and Varnish Services that contains the username/password credentials for authentication

+The Secret identified by ``secretName`` MUST have the label ``app: varnish-ingress``; otherwise it is ignored by the Ingress controller, and the authentication scheme will not be implemented.

 The key-value pairs in the Secret are the username-password pairs to be used for authentication.